Joan Erikson: Psychosocial development

 Joan Erikson was the main collaborator in developing the eight stages of psychosocial development with her husband Erik Erikson.
-Her contribution to Erikson's theory of personality could have been neglected, but was nevertheless important: Erik admitted being unable to distinguish between his own contribution and his wife's.
+Despite often being overlooked, her contributions were crucial: Erik admitted being unable to distinguish between his own contribution and his wife's.
 Joan had a great influence on the development of the stages and on the inclusion of the eighth stage.

 The pair created the stages as they were experiencing them themselves, and after Erik's death in 1994, Joan added a ninth stage of very old age.
 This ninth stage is experienced in the eighties and nineties and is accompanied by a loss of physical health, friends, family members, and independence, in addition to isolation from society.
 During the ninth stage, the crisis points of the previous stages are confronted again.
 For example, elderly adults confronting increasing physical and mental declines may lose trust in their own ability to care for themselves.
 They are facing a crisis similar to the trust vs. mistrust experienced in stage one.

 Joan Erikson believed that during the ninth stage, older adults can shift towards a more transcendent perspective, which increases life satisfaction.
 She describes transcendence as regaining skills such as play, activity, and song.
 Most importantly, it means moving beyond fear of death.

 Often during this time, individuals are put into retirement communities and assisted living facilities, which Joan believed was isolating them from society and from youth.
 She believed that "aging is a process of becoming free" and should not be treated as the opposite.
 As a result of these changes, individuals experience a loss of autonomy, self-esteem, and trust.
 Death is near and seen as an inevitable reality.
 Joan contributed to the writings on the first eight stages in the book, The Life Cycle Completed, and later added the final part on the ninth stage.

 Research has been done that supports Erikson’s stages.
 In particular, the work of James E. Marcia on adolescence and identity supports Erikson’s crisis of adolescence.
 Criticism of their psychosocial development theory includes that it focuses on the development of American men and excludes other groups.